 Phonics is taught every day in EYFS and Year 1, with children reviewing previous phonics knowledge before learning to say, read and write new sounds.
 A love of reading is first introduced in EYFS, where children have interactive, multi-sensory experiences inspired by a range of books and can develop an independent interest in reading for pleasure.
 This is then further developed across Key Stage 1 and 2, where children can choose from a wide range of age-appropriate books in classroom book corners, as well as browsing the titles in our extensive library area.
 As well as promoting this love of reading and books, all children in Year 1 and targeted children from Y2 upwards, receive phonics teaching and support through Bug Club Phonics (KS1) and Rapid Phonics (KS2).
 As part of this system children have access to online reading books as well as hard copy reading books which support their phonic abilities.
 The books assigned online are picked to specifically hit the sounds the children have been working on in school and support their progress.

 As well as Phonics, the skills our reading curriculum covers are wide and varied.
 Phonics is the first part - the mechanics of reading, being able to sound out words (segment) and put the sounds back together again accurately (blend).
 The other part of our reading curriculum works on comprehension skills: inference, prediction, retrieval of information, summarising etc. A child’s phonetic ability may be different to their ability in these areas of reading but all are taught through our progression curriculum.
-Book bands have been purchased for children in Reception and KS1- we are aiming to further develop this provision for children in KS2 and expand this across the school to provide a comprehensive and progressive whole school reading scheme for all.
+Book band reading scheme has been purchased for children KS2- we now have a comprehensive and progressive whole school reading scheme for all.

 Writing is inspired by a wide variety of stimuli, from traditional short stories and class readers to thought-provoking images and short films, which are linked to the year group’s termly learning journey.
 In Key Stage 1 and 2, teachers use a Talk for Writing approach in line with the National Curriculum in order for children to be fully immersed in a genre and to become familiar with the structure, vocabulary and grammatical techniques across a range of text types.
 Children are given regular opportunities for extended writing, allowing them to demonstrate new learning.
 Children are also taught to review and edit their own work, fostering independent self-evaluation and encouraging the children to always strive to achieve their full potential.